rancherlabs/docs.rancher.io/docs/getting-started/introduction/what-are-divio-docs.md

 Some example docs that are integral to getting started would be [understanding installation requirements](https://rancher.com/docs/rancher/v2.6/en/installation/requirements/) and [understanding resource options to run Rancher](https://rancher.com/docs/rancher/v2.6/en/installation/resources/).

-## Tutorials
+## How-to Guides

+How-to guides serve to describe practical steps for users to accomplish some task.
+In Rancher, we break down how-to guides further into [new user guides](#new-user-guides) and [advanced user guides](#advanced-user-guides).

+### New User Guides

-Tutorials describe practical steps for users to follow in order to complete some concrete action.
-Tutorials are known as "learning-oriented" docs in which users learn by "doing".
+New user guides, also known as tutorials, describe practical steps for users to follow in order to complete some concrete action.
+These docs are known as "learning-oriented" docs in which users learn by "doing".

-Tutorials are designed to guide beginners, or the everyday users of a product, through a series of steps to learn how to do something.
+The new user guides are designed to guide beginners, or the everyday users of Rancher, through a series of steps to learn how to do something.
 The goal is that the user will be able to learn how to complete tasks by using easy-to-follow, meaningful, and repeatable directions.
-Good tutorials should assist new and existing users to do work to then get the promised results immediately.
+These guides will assist users to do work to then get the promised results immediately.

-It should be noted that tutorials do not provide detailed explanations on "why" something is done; the impetus is placed upon "how" to do some task.

-The average Rancher user has a level of technical skill that is above the level of "beginner"; however, the new Rancher tutorials are designed to help new, or beginner, users as well as the seasoned Rancher customer equally.
+The average Rancher user has a level of technical skill that is above the level of "beginner"; however, the new user guides are designed to help new, or beginner, users as well as the seasoned Rancher customer equally.
 This is accomplished by using a combination of high-level and technical language to introduce topics and guide the user through general tasks that are essential for every Rancher user to know.

-A good example of a Rancher tutorial can be found [here](https://rancher.com/docs/rancher/v2.6/en/k8s-in-rancher/workloads/deploy-workloads/).
+A good example of a new user guide can be found [here](https://rancher.com/docs/rancher/v2.6/en/k8s-in-rancher/workloads/deploy-workloads/).

-## How-to Guides
+### Advanced User Guides

-How-to guides are similar to [Tutorials](#tutorials) in that they also serve to describe practical steps for users to accomplish some task.
-How-to guides are "problem-oriented" docs in which users learn how to answer questions or solve problems.
-The major difference is that how-to guides are geared toward more experienced or advanced users who have more technical needs from their documentation.
-These users already have an understanding of Rancher and its functions and need additional guidance to complete some more complex task.
+Advanced user guides are "problem-oriented" docs in which users learn how to answer questions or solve problems.
+The major difference between these and the new user guides is that these guides are geared toward more experienced or advanced users who have more technical needs from their documentation.
+These users already have an understanding of Rancher and its functions.
+They know what they need to accomplish; they just need additional guidance to complete some more complex task they they have encountered while working.

-How-to guides also provide a series of detailed steps that will guide the experienced user to achieve a practical goal.
-Rancher users who will utilize how-to guides already know what they should achieve but just need help to learn how; conversely, tutorials teach the user both what they should know and how to achieve those results.

-It should be noted that how-to guides, like tutorials, do not provide detailed explanations or discussions.
-How-to guides focus on the action of guiding users through repeatable, effective steps.
+It should be noted that neither new user guides nor advanced user guides provide detailed explanations or discussions (these kinds of docs belong elsewhere).
+How-to guides focus on the action of guiding users through repeatable, effective steps to learn new skills, master some task, or overcome some problem.

-A good example of a Rancher how-to guide can be found [here](https://rancher.com/docs/rancher/v2.6/en/cluster-admin/volumes-and-storage/provisioning-new-storage/).
+A good example of an advanced user guide can be found [here](https://rancher.com/docs/rancher/v2.6/en/cluster-admin/volumes-and-storage/provisioning-new-storage/).

 ## Reference Guides